Location Icon Dublin, Ireland

 Ensuring GDPR Compliance with Matomo

 A standout feature of self-hosted Matomo is the inherent privacy it provides by not sharing your user data with third-party data processors.
 This is further reinforced by its features that address GDPR requirements directly, such as IP anonymisation and cookie-less tracking.
-Additionally, Matomo respects the "Do Not Track" headers by default.
-Although this setting can be changed, it's advised against.
+Additionally, Matomo supports privacy signals including Global Privacy Control (GPC), which has replaced the now-deprecated Do Not Track header.
+Keeping these privacy signals enabled is recommended.

 Navigating Adblockers, GDPR, and Anonymous Traffic Collection